MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-access.md

 [!INCLUDE [project-scoped-users-important-note](../../includes/project-scoped-users-important-note.md)]

-By default, users added to an organization can view all organization and project information and settings.
-To restrict access to only those projects that you add users to, you can enable the **Limit user visibility and collaboration to specific projects** preview feature for the organization.
+By default, when users are added to an organization, they gain visibility into all organizational and project information and settings.
+To tailor this access, the **Limit user visibility and collaboration to specific projects** preview feature can be enabled at the organizational level.
 For more information, see [Manage preview features](../../project/navigation/preview-features.md).

-With this feature enabled, users added to the **Project-Scoped Users** group can't view most **Organization settings** and can only connect to those projects to which they're added.
+Once this feature is activated, users who are part of the **Project-Scoped Users** group have limited visibility, unable to see most **Organization settings**.
+Their access is confined to the projects they have been explicitly added to, ensuring a more controlled and secure environment.

 [!INCLUDE [project-scoped-users-warning](../../includes/project-scoped-users-warning.md)]